 Manganese is another common determinand that may vary in concentration through the reticulation network.
 Variations in the concentration of manganese may result from its deposition in low flow parts of the network.
-As a result, samples should be collected at random locations, unless there are specific parts of the system where manganese concentrations are known to increase sometimes.
+As a result, samples should be collected at random locations, unless there are specific parts of the system where manganese concentrations are known sometimes to increase.